String Method for Generalized Gradient Flows: Computation of Rare Events in Reversible Stochastic Processes: Introduction

 Meta-stability frequently occurs in nature.
 A complex stochastic dynamical system often has multiple locally stable fixed points close to which it spends the majority of its time.
 Rarely, and on a much longer time-scale, fluctuations push the system from one such state to another.
 Typical examples include chemical reactions under thermal noise~\cite{wales:2006}, nucleation~\cite{e-ren-vanden-eijnden:2004}, crystal deformation~\cite{e-ren-vanden-eijnden:2005}, etc. Another common setup is the coarse-graining of microscopic models in statistical mechanics, where effective dynamics can be derived including noise terms as fluctuating hydrodynamics~\cite{ortiz_de_zarate-sengers:2006}.
 If the effective limiting dynamics have multiple fixed points, such as for phase transitions, or when conditioning on rare observables, the intrinsic stochastic noise induced by the finiteness of the number of particles will trigger the rare event, a situation that is quantified by \emph{macroscopic fluctuation theory}~\cite{bertini-de_sole-gabrielli-etal:2015}.

-In all these cases, the computation of the most likely transition pathway is practically achievable whenever a \emph{large deviation principle} (LDP) holds~\cite{freidlin-wentzell:2012}.
-When present, it demands that the least unlikely of all transition scenarios will exponentially dominate all others, reducing the original stochastic sampling problem to a deterministic optimization problem.
+In all these cases, the computation of the most likely transition pathway is practically achievable if a \emph{large deviation principle} (LDP) holds~\cite{freidlin-wentzell:2012}.
+Whenever present, the LDP demands that the least unlikely of all transition scenarios will exponentially dominate all others, reducing the original stochastic sampling problem to a deterministic optimization problem.
 The analytical computation of the corresponding minimizers (\emph{maximum likelihood pathways}, MLPs) is often impossible, and their numerical computation leads to a high-dimensional optimization problem, which for systems with a large number of degrees of freedom is hard to solve.
 The computation of the MLP is significantly simplified for a specific sub-class of stochastic processes: Whenever the dynamics is a diffusion in a potential landscape with small noise, the invariant measure of the process is explicitly known from the potential itself, and MLPs become minimum energy paths.
 The computation of transition trajectories is then simplified to the computation of heteroclinic orbits of the gradient flow, which is numerically achieved by the string method~\cite{e-ren-vanden-eijnden:2002, e-ren-vanden-eijnden:2007}.

 An evolution driven by a negative gradient of a potential is a straightforward example of a gradient flow.
-Recent breakthroughs allowed phrasing many more systems as (generalized) gradient flows, such as recognizing the Wasserstein gradient structure of the Fokker-Planck equation for interacting particle systems~\cite{jordan-kinderlehrer-otto:2006}.
+Recent breakthroughs allowed phrasing many more reversible systems as (generalized) gradient flows, starting with recognizing the Wasserstein gradient structure of the Fokker-Planck equation of It\^o stochastic differential equations (SDEs)~\cite{jordan-kinderlehrer-otto:2006}.
 The relation to large deviation principles of microscopic particle systems is by now well understood~\cite{mielke-peletier-renger:2014}.
 The resulting class of dynamics is no longer restricted to diffusions or even the Gaussian case, but applicable e.g.~to jump processes, lattice gas models or interacting particle systems.
-The main point of this paper is to show that under certain conditions, transition trajectories in reversible stochastic processes are heteroclinic orbits of the associated generalized gradient flow.
-Furthermore, this allows us to derive a generalized string method for the efficient and robust computation of the MLPs.
+The main point of this paper is to show that under certain conditions, transition trajectories in reversible stochastic processes are heteroclinic orbits (or their time-reverse) of the associated generalized gradient flow.
+This allows us to derive a generalized string method for the efficient and robust computation of the MLPs.